The New Seekers

-The New Seekers were a British pop group, formed in London, in 1969, by Keith Potger, after the break-up of his group, the Seekers.
+The New Seekers were a British pop group, formed in London in 1969 by Keith Potger, after the break-up of his group, the Seekers.
 The idea was that the New Seekers would appeal to the same market as the original Seekers, but their music would have pop as well as folk influences.
 They achieved worldwide success in the early 1970s with hits including "I'd Like to Teach the World to Sing", "You Won't Find Another Fool Like Me" and "Beg, Steal or Borrow".

 Formation

 The group were formed after the disbanding of the successful 1960s Australian group the Seekers.
-Keith Potger, a member of the Seekers, put together the New Seekers in 1969, featuring Laurie Heath, Chris Barrington, Marty Kristian, Eve Graham and Sally Graham (no relation), the latter of whom was a member of The Young Generation.
-Potger himself also performed and recorded with the group.
+Keith Potger, a member of the Seekers, put together the New Seekers in 1969, featuring Laurie Heath, Chris Barrington, Marty Kristian, Eve Graham and Sally Graham (no relation), the last of whom had been a member of The Young Generation.
+Potger himself had also performed and recorded with the group.

 Despite their having released only one album with no commercial success, ITV's Scottish Television gave the group their own TV series, Finders, Seekers.
 The line-up for this version of the group hosting the series was Keith Potger, Eve Graham, Sally Graham, Laurie Heath, Marty Kristian and Chris Barrington.
 Produced in colour, the show was given a prime-time slot, starting on 27 March 1970 (Good Friday) and continuing for seven shows.
 The public did not take to the show, with several complaints seemingly targeted at the band.
 Despite the complaints, the series was shown on several ITV channels, sold to Canada, Australia and Sweden with interest from other countries as a result of being shown at the international television market in Cannes.

 Following the series' failure, later in 1970, after one album release, the line-up was reworked to comprise Eve Graham, Kristian, Lyn Paul, Peter Doyle and Paul Layton.
 This line-up found instant success with their debut release, a cover of Melanie Safka's "What Have They Done to My Song, Ma" (titled in the U.S. as "Look What They've Done to My Song, Ma"), which became a top 20 hit in the US, No. 3 in Canada, and a minor one in the UK.